Forestry statistics in detail

 Forestry and logging: economic indicators and employment

-Gross fixed capital formation measures the proportion of gross value added that is (re-)invested, rather than being consumed.
-As such it may be considered an important indicator for the competitiveness of an industry.
-On the basis of the information that is available for 15 EU Member States, EUR 2.4 billion was invested in forestry and logging in 2012, accounting for a 13.0 % share of gross value added.
-Almost half of the investment that took place in 2012 could be attributed to Sweden and Finland.
-The highest relative shares of gross fixed capital formation in value added for 2012 were recorded in Cyprus (42.1 %) and Greece (26.3 %) although these figures tended to reflect low levels of added value, rather than high levels of investment.
-They were followed by Poland (24.0 %), while Finland and Sweden each recorded shares of gross fixed capital formation in gross value added in the range of 16.1 % a,d 18 %, respectively.
+Gross fixed capital formation is an indicator of the level of investment in an industry and as such may show how competitive the industry is, in relation to its total gross value added.
+On the basis of the information that is available for 21 EU Member States, EUR 2.9 billion was invested in forestry and logging in 2013, amounting to 12.2 % of gross value added.
+Almost half of the investment that took place in 2013 could be attributed to Sweden, Finland and Germany.
+The highest proportions of gross fixed capital formation compared with value added were recorded in Lithuania (30.4 %), Cyprus (28.8 %) and Greece (26.3 %), although in the case of Cyprus and Greece these figures tended to reflect low levels of added value rather than high levels of investment.
+They were followed by Sweden (17.8 %), while Finland and Austria each recorded proportions of gross fixed capital formation compared with gross value of 13.5 %.

-The ratio of value added generated within the forestry and logging sector compared with the forest area available for wood supply is one indicator that can be used to analyse the productivity of forestry activities across the EU (see Figure 5).
-The indicator shows that the highest shares of value added per forest area in the EU were in Portugal, Austria, the Czech Republic, Germany, Latvia and Sweden; forests accounted for at least 30 % of the total land area in each of these EU Member States.
+The ratio of value added generated within the forestry and logging sector compared with the forest area available for wood supply is an indicator that can be used to analyse the productivity of forestry activities across the EU (see Table 6 and Figure 5).
+The indicator shows that in 2013, the highest amounts of value added per forest area in the EU were in Ireland, Denmark, Portugal, Luxembourg, the Netherlands and Austria.

-Table 7 provides some information in relation to employment within the EU’s forestry and logging sector.
-The largest workforce in the EU’s forestry and logging sector was recorded in Romania, with 60 300 annual work units (AWUs) in 2012.
-There were also relatively large workforces in Poland (47 700 AWUs), Sweden (42 700 AWUs), Germany (38 800 AWUs) and France (29 300 AWUs); note that this information is incomplete with data only available for 15 EU Member States.
+Table 7 provides information in relation to employment within the EU’s forestry and logging sector based mostly on the EU Labour Force Survey, completed with some data from EU forest accounts.
+The largest workforce in the EU’s forestry and logging sector was recorded in Poland, with 72 500 persons employed in 2013.
+There were also relatively large workforces in Romania (53 900), Italy (47 000), Germany (35 300) and France (32 000).

-A ratio of labour input (as measured by AWUs) per area of exploited forest provides some information on the labour intensity of the forestry sector across the EU Member States.
-This indicator varies considerably between countries, ranging from a high of around 11.6 AWUs per 1 000 hectares in Romania to less than 2 AWUs per 1 000 hectares in France and Finland.
-Some of the differences across EU Member States may, at least in part, be explained by the local terrain in areas where forestry and logging takes place, as work in mountainous areas will generally require a higher level of labour input than work on large tracts of flat land.
+The ratio of labour input per area of exploited forest provides some information on the labour intensity of the forestry sector across the EU Member States.
+This indicator varies considerably between countries, ranging from a high of around 14.6 employed persons per 1 000 hectares in Cyprus to less than 2 employed persons per 1 000 hectares in Spain, Sweden, Greece and Finland.
+Some of the differences across EU Member States may, at least in part, be explained by factors such as the density of the growing stock, the tree species and the local terrain in areas where forestry and logging takes place.

-The labour productivity of the forestry and logging sector (calculated as gross value added per AWU) also varied substantially across the EU Member States in 2012.
-The highest levels of labour productivity using this measure were recorded in Finland (EUR 110 400 per AWU) and Sweden (EUR 93 600 per AWU), while at the other end of the range, Bulgaria, Greece, Cyprus and Romania recorded productivity levels that were below EUR 14 000 per AWU.
+The labour productivity of the forestry and logging sector (calculated as gross value added per person employed) also varied substantially across the EU Member States in 2013.
+The highest levels of labour productivity using this measure were recorded in Sweden (EUR 156 400 per person employed) and Finland (EUR 152 500 per person employed), while at the other end of the range, Bulgaria, Cyprus and Hungary recorded productivity levels that were below EUR 10 000 per person employed.

-The economic weight of the wood-based industries in the EU-28 as measured by EUR 132 billion of gross value added was equivalent to 8.1 % of the manufacturing total in 2012.
-The distribution of value added across each of the three wood-based activities is presented in Table 8.
-Within the EU-28’s wood-based industries in 2012; the highest share was recorded for pulp, paper and paper products manufacturing (32 % or EUR 42 billion), the other three sectors had nearly equal shares — printing and service activities related to printing presented 24 % of the gross value added of wood based industries, manufacturing of wood and wood products 23 % and manufacture of furniture 22 %.
+The economic weight of the wood-based industries in the EU-28 as measured by gross value added was equivalent to EUR 129 billion or 7.9 % of the manufacturing total in 2013.
+The distribution of value added across each of the four wood-based activities in 2013 is presented in Table 8.
+Within the EU-28’s wood-based industries, the highest share was recorded for pulp, paper and paper products manufacturing (32 % or EUR 41 billion), while the other three sectors had nearly equal shares — printing and service activities related to printing and the manufacturing of wood and wood products each amounted to 23 % of the gross value added of wood based industries while the manufacture of furniture made up 22 %.

-Between 2005 and 2012 the overall added value generated within the EU-28’s manufacturing industries fell by 2.9 %.
-The wood-based industries in the EU-28 experienced a decline in activity as gross value added fell by 17.0 %.
-Double-digit reductions in activity were recorded by all four wood-based industries, with the largest decline in output recorded for printing and service activities related to printing (– 22.8 %).
-The added value generated by the EU-28’s wood and wood products manufacturing enterprises fell by 17.2 % between 2005 and 2012, and manufacturing of pulp, paper and paper products decreased 8.1 %.
+Between 2005 and 2013 the overall added value generated within the EU-28’s manufacturing industries fell by 2.3 %.
+The wood-based industries in the EU-28 experienced a decrease in activity as gross value added fell by 19.1 %.
+Reductions in activity were recorded by all four wood-based industries, with the largest decline in output recorded for printing and service activities related to printing (– 28.0 %).
+The added value generated by the EU-28’s wood and wood products manufacturing enterprises fell by 18.2 % between 2005 and 2013, and manufacturing of pulp, paper and paper products decreased 9.5 %.

-Wood-based industries employed 3.4 million persons across the EU-28 in 2012, or 11.3 % of the manufacturing total.
-There were just around 1 million persons employed within both the manufacture of wood and wood products and the manufacture of furniture, while the lowest level of labour input (649 000 persons) was recorded for the relatively capital-intensive and highly automated activity of pulp, paper and paper products manufacturing.
+Wood-based industries employed 3.3 million persons across the EU-28 in 2013, or 11.1 % of the manufacturing total.
+There were just around 1 million persons employed within both the manufacture of wood and wood products and the manufacture of furniture, 727 000 persons in printing, while the lowest level of labour input (640 000 persons) was recorded for the relatively capital-intensive and highly automated activity of pulp, paper and paper products manufacturing.

 A longer time series and fresher data are available concerning the development of employment within three of the wood-based industries.
-Across the EU-28, manufacturing employment fell by 17.5 % during the 2000–14 period, while the largest losses among the three wood-based industries shown in Figure 7 were recorded for furniture manufacturing (29.8 % fewer persons employed).
-Pulp, paper and paper products was the least affected manufacturing industry, noting a 24.4 % reduction in employment during the 2000–14 period, and in manufacturing of wood products it reduced by 27.2 %.
-The forestry and logging industry had an increase of 4.7 % from 2003 to 2014.
+Across the EU-28, manufacturing employment fell by 16.7 % during the 2000–15 period, while the largest losses among the three wood-based industries shown in Figure 7 were recorded for furniture manufacturing (28.7 % fewer persons employed).
+Pulp, paper and paper products was the least affected manufacturing industry, noting a 22.4 % reduction in employment during the 2000–15 period, while employment in manufacturing of wood products dropped by 26.3 %.
+The forestry and logging industry had an employment increase of 6.9 % from 2004 to 2015.